privacyguides/privacyguides.org/docs/vpn.md

 - Support for strong protocols such as WireGuard & OpenVPN.
 - Killswitch built in to clients.
 - Multihop support.
 Multihopping is important to keep data private in case of a single node compromise.
-- If VPN clients are provided, they should be [open-source](https://en.wikipedia.org/wiki/Open_source), like the VPN software they generally have built into them.
+- If VPN clients are provided, they should be [open source](https://en.wikipedia.org/wiki/Open_source), like the VPN software they generally have built into them.
 We believe that [source code](https://en.wikipedia.org/wiki/Source_code) availability provides greater transparency about what your device is actually doing.

 **Best Case:**